jonchr/Basic-Portfolio/README.md

 # Basic-Portfolio
 This is an extremely basic personal website built solely using HTML5 and CSS3.
-A live version can be viewed at https://jonchr.github.io/Basic-Portfolio

 ## Description